openclimatefix/nwp-consumer/README.md

    └── test_integration/
 ```

-`nwp-consumer` is structured following the hexagonal architecture pattern.
-In brief, this means a clear separation
+`nwp-consumer` is structured following principles from the hexagonal architecture pattern.
+In brief, this means a clear
-between the application's business logic - it's **Core** - and the **Actors** that are external to it.
-In this package,
+separation between the application's business logic - it's **Core** - and the **Actors** that are external to it.
+In
-the core of the service is in `internal/service/` and the actors are in `internal/inputs/` and `internal/outputs/`.
+this package, the core of the service is in `internal/service/` and the actors are in `internal/inputs/` and
-The service logic has no knowledge of the external actors, instead defining interfaces that the actors must implement.
+`internal/outputs/`.
+The service logic has no knowledge of the external actors, instead defining interfaces that the
+actors must implement.
 These are found in `internal/models.py`.
-The actors are then responsible for implementing these interfaces, and are
+The actors are then responsible for implementing these
-*dependency-injected* in at runtime.
+interfaces, and are *dependency-injected* in at runtime.
 This allows the service to be easily tested and extended.
 See
 [further reading](#further-reading) for more information.

 ## Local development